• Home

 • Many have speculated that these cards were not hand cut (like most strip cards), given the consistent cuts (source

-• Fairly scarce; PSA has graded a total of only ~400 cards
+• Relatively scarce; PSA has graded a total of only ~400 cards

 W502 Strip Cards- The Backs Play A Game, But What Were They Playing?

-The 1928 W502 Strip Card set, like most other pre-war strip card issues was released by an anonymous issuer.
+Like most other pre-war strip card issues, the 1928 W502 Strip Card set was released by an anonymous issuer.

 However the W502 set has a bit of a different twist.